 While many people associate pink eye with young children, this condition strikes adults as well.
 Officially known as conjunctivitis, it can be extremely contagious.
 Many of our SPEX Eye Care patients have no idea they have this disorder until they actually feel discomfort.
-Our optometry practice offers a variety of treatment options for conjunctivitis patients at our Seattle and Bellevue offices.
+Our optometry practice offers a variety of treatment options for conjunctivitis patients at our Seattle offices.

 Pink Eye Overview

 Patients with pink eye suffer from an inflammation or a swelling of the tissue covering the white parts of the eye.
 This issue also lines the inner eyelids.
 Some cases become highly contagious until healthcare professionals are able to contain them.

 These are the most frequent causes: